MC ToolboxMC TOOLBOX

 Three command formats

-Outputs /setblock for placing directly in the world, /give for Java 1.21+ using data components, and a legacy /give with BlockEntityTag for older versions.
+Outputs /setblock for placing directly in the world, modern Java /give using data components, and a legacy /give with BlockEntityTag for older versions.

 All six spawner parameters